-Mrs Turner-Ramadan and Mrs Steeples have a monitoring system in place for capturing students attendance when they are at Alternative Provision.
-Each provision often has its own way of recording attendance however, every day at 9.30am NGA receive the student's attendance mark and support making phone calls if there is any absence.
+Mrs Turner-Ramadan and Mrs Steeples have a monitoring system in place for capturing students' attendance when they are at Alternative Provision.
+Each provision often has its own way of recording attendance however, every day at 9.15am -10am (various start times for each provision).NGA receive the student's attendance mark and support making phone calls if there is any absence.